Dwarka railway station

-Dwarka railway station is a small railway station in Devbhumi Dwarka district, Gujarat.
-Its code is DWK.
-It serves Dwarka city.
+Dwarka railway station is a railway station in the city of Dwarka, Gujarat.
 The station has two platforms.
+It is one of the most important and busiest railway stations in Saurashtra.
+The station is currently the westernmost active railway station of Indian Railways.

+History

-Dwarka lies on the Jamnagar–Okha metre-gauge line which was opened for traffic in 1922 by Jamnagar & Dwarka Railway.
+Dwarka was first connected on a Metre-gauge line which opened for traffic in 1922 by Jamnagar & Dwarka Railway.
 Later Jamnagar & Dwarka Railway was merged into Saurashtra Railway in April 1948.
 Later it was undertaken by Western Railway.
 Gauge conversion of the Hapa–Okha section was later completed in 1984 by Indian Railways.

 Major trains

 Following Express/Superfast trains halt at Dwarka railway station in both direction: